apache/flink-connector-kafka/docs/content/docs/connectors/table/kafka.md

  * `none`: Flink will not guarantee anything.
 Produced records can be lost or they can be duplicated.
  * `at-least-once` (default setting): This guarantees that no records will be lost (although they can be duplicated).
  * `exactly-once`: Kafka transactions will be used to provide exactly-once semantic.
-Whenever you write to Kafka using transactions, do not forget about setting desired `isolation.level` (`read_committed` or `read_uncommitted` - the latter one is the default value) for any application consuming records from Kafka.
+Whenever you write to Kafka using transactions, do not forget about setting desired `isolation.level` (`read_uncommitted` or `read_committed` - the latter one is the default value) for any application consuming records from Kafka.

 Please refer to [Kafka documentation]({{< ref "docs/connectors/datastream/kafka" >}}#kafka-producers-and-fault-tolerance) for more caveats about delivery guarantees.